Dangerous, Restrictive, Inconvenient, Impersonal and Frustrating

 This is exactly what happens when your agent holds your home open for inspection.
 Anyone is invited to just march up to your front door and wander through your home.
 They walk through your lounge room, they go into your bedrooms and they open cupboards.
 Total strangers intruding into the heart of your personal world.
 This is very dangerous.

-Your local video store will not rent a $10 movie without identification, yet all over Australia, anyone can walk into any family home and agents barely notice.
+All over Australia, anyone can walk into any family home and agents barely notice.
 Agents will even tell complete strangers how alarm systems operate.

 Just because your home is for sale, it doesn’t mean you have to place your safety at risk.
 It is your home.
 You have a right to know who enters it.